safetyAI/ChatSafetyAI/README.md

 - Automatically or programmatically extract data or Output (defined below).
 - Represent that Output was human-generated when it was not.
 - Interfere with or disrupt our Services, including circumvent any rate limits or restrictions or bypass any protective measures or safety mitigations we put on our Services.
-- Use Output to develop models that compete with the Colorado Construction Safety Laboratory, LLC.
+- Use Output to develop models that compete with SafetyAI, Inc.

 **Feedback.** We appreciate your feedback, and you agree that we may use it without restriction or compensation to you.